arismavridis/NMRInversions.jl/paper/paper.md

 This package provides a library of functions as a user-friendly interface, to perform time-domain NMR data processing and visualizations.
-It is aimed towards people who are not necessarily familiar with the Julia programming language.
+It is aimed towards people who are not necessarily familiar with the julia programming language.

 Functionality includes importing data from various NMR instrument formats, performing phase-correction on raw data, fitting exponential decays using numerical inversions, and visualizing these results.